utkaka/github-pages/_posts/2023-11-16-voxel-rendering-in-unity-part-2.md

 ## Summary

 We now have a complete voxel model with animation.
 I've created test classes to render these models using regular GameObjects.
 If you attempt to run the demo with a voxel size of 0.01, you'll likely experience performance issues on your PC.
 Considering our goal to render this on mobile devices, our next step will focus on optimizing the runtime rendering.

+The complete source code can still be found [here](https://github.com/utkaka/unity-instanced-voxels).